Marty Pottenger

-Marty Pottenger (born March 30, 1952, in Chicago, Illinois) is an American playwright, performance artist and theatre director.
-Pottenger is a pioneer in the community arts and arts-based civic dialogue movement.
-Joan Shigekawa, former Acting Chairman for the National Endowment for the Arts, named Pottenger as one of her favorite artists "...for her deep engagement with the lives of working people."
+Marty Pottenger (born March 30, 1952, in Chicago, Illinois) is an American playwright, performer, activist, and community organizer known for her interdisciplinary work that blends art, social justice, and civic engagement.

+Pottenger is perhaps best known for her pioneering work in the field of “arts-based civic engagement,” where she combines performance, public art, and dialogue to foster understanding and action on issues ranging from urban renewal to police reform.
+Her work has been described as a bridge between creative expression and community activism, creating platforms for marginalized voices and enabling people to see their shared humanity in new ways.

 Pottenger was a founding member of Heresies: A Feminist Publication on Art and Politics.
-She was the writer, artistic director, and solo performer of City Water Tunnel #3 a multi-media, Obie-winning play and community art project about the building of the largest (non-defense) public works project in the Western Hemisphere.
+She was the writer, artistic director, and solo performer of City Water Tunnel #3 a multi-media Obie-winning play and community art project about the building of the largest (non-defense) public works project in the Western Hemisphere.

-Pottenger is also the founder and Art At Work (originally Terra Moto Inc.), a national initiative piloted with the City of Portland Maine's departments, unions and elected officials to improve municipal government through strategic arts projects in collaboration with artists and community members.
+Pottenger is also the founder of Art At Work (originally Terra Moto Inc.), a groundbreaking public art initiative piloted with the City of Portland, Maine's departments, unions and elected officials to improve municipal government through strategic arts projects in collaboration with artists and community members.
 Pottenger served as a consultant with the city of Boston, MA on an Art At Work inspired project called Boston AIR.

 She is currently the Executive & Artistic Director of Art At Work (originally Terra Moto Inc.), a multidisciplinary arts organization.

+Pottenger gave a TED Talk at TEDxDirigo about her work.

 Notable work

 Art At Work

-Pottenger is the Founder/Director of Art At Work (2007-2015), a national initiative piloted with the City of Portland Maine's departments, unions and elected officials to improve municipal government through strategic arts projects.
+Pottenger is the Founder / Director of Art At Work (2007-2015), a national initiative piloted with the City of Portland, Maine's departments, unions and elected officials to improve municipal government through strategic arts projects.
 In response to the success of her community performance project "home land security," the City of Portland, Maine asked Pottenger to develop a citywide initiative that would use the tools of stories, art and performance to address long-standing issues of discrimination and perceived prejudice within the city government and the school system, with the objective of increasing equity.
-Art At Work (AAW) was created as the first US city/school/community partnership to develop ways for creativity and the arts to effectively address discrimination, inequity and a growing sense of disenfranchisement between multiple sectors of the city.
+Art At Work (AAW) was created as the first US city/school/community partnership to develop ways for creativity and the arts to effectively address discrimination, inequity, and a growing sense of disenfranchisement between multiple sectors of the city.

 Over the next eight years, Art At Work's ideas were re-created in seven cities and two countries, training hundreds of artists for residencies in city departments, unions, and neighborhoods putting people at the center of creative placemaking.
 In 2013, Pottenger launched Art At Work Holyoke in Holyoke MA.

 Most notable of Art At Work's fifteen projects: